LaraGuardiola/LaraGuardiola/README.md

 💻 What do I Build in Here?

-Interactive web applications with real-time capabilities LLM interfaces and chat applications
+* Interactive web applications with real-time capabilities
-Payment gateway integrations
-Authentication systems
+* LLM interfaces and chat applications
-Desktop applications with Electron
+* Desktop applications with Electron
-Bots for Telegram and WhatsApp
+* Bots for Telegram and WhatsApp
-Web scrapers and automation tools
+* Web scrapers and automation tools
-Classic game clones
+* Classic game clones
-Personalized tools
+* Personalized tools

 * 📫 How to reach me: [webdev.slara@gmail.com]